-Users can log in using Virtual Loadable Module[TM] (VLM) programs or NETX software.
-Workstations need to use VLM programs only if users want to access Novell Directory Services on the NetWare 4 server.
+If you choose not to upgrade your clients at this time, users can log in using Virtual Loadable Module[TM] (VLM) programs or NETX software.
+Workstations need to use VLM[TM] programs only if users want to access Novell Directory Services on the NetWare 4 server.

 The older NETX client software cannot authenticate to Novell Directory Services, but it can still be used for logging in to a NetWare 4 server through bindery services.
 (For more information on bindery services, see "Bindery services" in Concepts.)

 To log in to a NetWare 4 server through bindery services, use the following syntax:

-LOGIN servername/username /B <Enter>
+LOGIN servername /username /B